cloudoperators/greenhouse/docs/user-guides/plugin/plugin-deployment.md

 1. Check with `kubectl --namespace=<organization name> get plugin` has been properly created.
 When all components of the plugin are successfully created, the plugin should show the state **configured**.

 2. Check in the remote cluster that all plugin resources are created in the organization namespace.

+### URLs for exposed services

+After deploying the plugin to a remote cluster, ExposedServices section in Plugin's status provides an overview of the Plugins services that are centrally exposed.
+It maps the exposed URL to the service found in the manifest.

+- The URLs for exposed services are created in the following pattern: `https://$service-$namespace-$cluster.$organisation.$basedomain`.
+- When deploying a plugin to the central cluster, the exposed services won't have their URLs defined, which will be reflected in the Plugin's Status.